Johnny552/johnny552-arduino-bsp/docs/arduino/Johnny552_ArduinoInstallation.md

 1. Connect the Johnny552 board to your computer using a USB-C cable
 2. Hold down the BOOT button on the board
-3. While holding the BOOT button, press and release the RESET button
+3. While holding the BOOT button, insert the Johnny552 board in your USB
 4. Release the BOOT button
 5. The board is now in programming mode and ready to receive code